wnyao/learning-notes/algorithm/algorithm/binary-search.md

 # Binary Search

-- divide and conquer approach.
+- Divide and conquer approach.
 - Best case complexity is `O(1)`.
 - Worst case complexity is `O(log n)`.
 - Can only apply if array is sorted